-Sec.
-10. (1) A person subject to this code and charged with an offense under this code shall be ordered into arrest or confinement, as circumstances may require.
-If the person is charged only with an offense normally tried by a summary court-martial, the person shall not ordinarily be placed in confinement.

-(2) An arrest or confinement of a person who fails or refuses to report to his or her appointed place of duty shall be executed pursuant to a warrant issued by the convening authority in a form approved by the adjutant general.

-- (3) A warrant of arrest shall be served by a person authorized to serve a warrant of arrest in this state or by military personnel designated for that purpose by the commanding officer. - (4) A person confined pursuant to this code shall be confined in a place of confinement under the control of the state military forces or in a jail in the county in which the accused resides or in which the person's unit is located.
+- (1) An individual subject to this code and charged with an offense under this code must be ordered into arrest or confinement, as circumstances may require.
+If the individual is charged only with an offense normally tried by a summary court-martial, the individual shall not ordinarily be placed in confinement. - (2) An arrest or confinement of an individual who fails or refuses to report to the individual's appointed place of duty must be executed pursuant to a warrant issued by the convening authority in a form approved by the adjutant general. - (3) A warrant of arrest must be served by an individual authorized to serve a warrant of arrest in this state or by military personnel designated for that purpose by the commanding officer. - (4) An individual confined under this code must be confined in a place of confinement under the control of the state military forces or in a jail in the county in which the accused resides or in which the individual's unit is located.
+If none of these locations are feasible, an individual confined under this code may be confined in any county jail in this state.